UP-macroecology/Keuth_RedListSDMs_2024/README.md

 In this script, I calculate the extinction probability of each year and extract the occurrences of the species in the landscape in the different replicated runs.
 I further plot the results of the simulation to visualize the abundances, extinction probabilities and habitat loss.

+*Script:* 02b_Simulations_Evaluation.R

+In this script, I plot the abundances and extinction probabilities of the simulations.

 *Script:* text_labels_plots.R

 This script contains the text labels to label 2x2 plots.